MaineINBRE/GilesDESEQ2Guide/README.md

 # Using DESeq2 to Perform Basic Differential Expression Analysis

-[Previously](https://github.com/kylescotshank/GilesRNASeqGuide), we have imported, aligned, and processed RNA-Seq data in Galaxy, resulting in a table of counts.
+[Previously](https://github.com/kylescotshank/GilesRNASeqGuide), we had imported, aligned, and processed RNA-Seq data in Galaxy, resulting in a table of counts.
 Now we will perform an analysis on these data to detect differentially expressed genes.
 To do this, we will use the `DESeq2` package from Bioconductor in `R`.

 ***